muslimzienbek4-lgtm/DAA2ASSIG/README.md

 Comparisons vs n:

-Comparison with Shell Sort
+⚖️ Comparison with Shell Sort

-Heap Sort provides consistent O(n log n) performance and low memory usage.
+Heap Sort provides predictable O(n log n) performance and low memory usage.

-Shell Sort performs better on smaller or partially sorted datasets.
+Shell Sort is faster for small or nearly sorted datasets but less efficient for large data.

-For large datasets, Heap Sort is faster, more scalable, and stable.
+For large datasets, Heap Sort is more stable and scalable.

-Conclusion
+🧠 Conclusion

 This project successfully implemented and analyzed Heap Sort in Java.
-Heap Sort showed consistent O(n log n) performance for all input types and matched theoretical expectations.
+The results matched the theoretical time complexity of O(n log n) and showed consistent performance across all data types.
-Compared to Shell Sort, Heap Sort is more reliable and efficient for large-scale datasets, while Shell Sort performs better for smaller or nearly sorted arrays.
+Compared to Shell Sort, Heap Sort performs better on large datasets and provides more stable execution times.